dabg3/delivery-manager/README.md

 ## Setup

-All steps must be executed from the project root
+All steps must be executed from the project root.

+`libdelivery.so` is compiled on `debian:oldoldstable` since `registry.access.redhat.com/ubi8/openjdk-21:1.20`
+runs on an old version of the GNU C Library (2.28)

 ### Build base image